ga4gh/vrs/docs/source/appendices/future_plans.rst

 * `gene_id` MUST be specified as a CURIE, using a CURIE prefix of `"NCBI"` and CURIE reference with the numeric gene id.
-Other trusted authorities may be permitted in future releases.
+Other trusted authorities MAY be permitted in future releases.

 **Implementation guidance**

-* GeneLocations may be converted to :ref:`sequence-location` using external data.
+* GeneLocations MAY be converted to :ref:`sequence-location` using external data.
 The source of such data and mechanism for implementation is not defined by this specification.